oncampus/moodle-local_oc_calendarcleanup/README.md

 - Only the admin can change the settings
 - The deletion date can be entered under /admin/settings.php?section=local_oc_calendarcleanup
-- The admin can immediately toast the cronjob via planned task
+- The admin can immediately toast the cronjob via Scheduled tasks
-- The admin can check the logs via planned task
+- The admin can check the logs via Scheduled tasks

 ## Installing via uploaded ZIP file ##